tao-pr/cats-playground/README.md

 # cats-playground

-An example application built from the [ce3.g8 template](https://github.com/typelevel/ce3.g8).
+An example cats-effect application built from the [ce3.g8 template](https://github.com/typelevel/ce3.g8).

 ## Configure the application